SICKAppSpaceCodingStarterKit/CSK_Module_MultiIOLinkSMI/README.md

 1. After powering the used port, select it in UI
 2. Activate the port
 3. If there is an IO-Link device connected to activated port, you will see all available information about its identification
-4. You can send and receive values to/from device as decimal byte arrays for testing purposes (no IODD needed)
+4. You can send and receive values to/from device as decimal byte arrays for testing purposes (no IODD needed, see upper part of ReadMessage/WriteMessage UI)
 ![plot](./docu/media/mainPage.png)

 If there is available [IODD interpreter](https://github.com/SICKAppSpaceCodingStarterKit/CSK_Module_IODDInterpreter) with loaded IODD file for the connected device, it is possible to create customized IODD read and write messages:

 ### Read data

-1. Create a new Read Message
+1. Set name for new ReadMessage
-2. Rename it if necessary
+2. Create new ReadMessage
 3. Select when you want to read data, periodically (period in ms) or on some CROWN event
 4. Select process data you want to read from device
 5. Select parameters you want to read from device